borishangh/themedley-ostraca/src/issues/10/sdas_misc10.md

 **Lastly, what advice would you give to readers of this interview who aspire to pursue a career in academia?**

 If you plan to pursue academia, my first advice to you would be to be certain.
 Academia is a long, unglamorous road, and you need a question or a conviction that can carry you through the boring and the lonelier stretches.
 Spend time in the library, Delhi has so many good ones.
 Let your research question be one you can live alongside for years without losing curiosity.
 Work with others; collaboration makes the process easier.
 And above all, keep reading for pleasure.
 The moment reading becomes only work, your thinking will start to shrink.

+*Interview by Angad Bharaj, Anikyet Bhusal, and Madhurjya*